engity-com/bifroest/docs/reference/auditlog/index.md

 See [audit events](events.md) for the recorded security transitions, their structured fields, privacy guarantees, and failure behavior.

+### Storage and recovery

+Bifröst signs and durably flushes every accepted record.
+Segments rotate at approximately 16 MiB and are linked through signed hashes; a signed head anchors the latest record.

+Startup repairs interrupted publication and incomplete trailing frames, but rejects invalid signatures, broken chains, and lost records.
+Large scans use private `.bifroest-work` directories, which can remain after an unclean process termination and may then be removed manually while Bifröst is stopped.

+Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only verification.
+The `export` and `merge` commands produce JSON Lines only after complete verification; these outputs are not signed journals.

 ### Properties {: #journal-properties }

 <<property("directory", "File Path", "../data-type.md#file-path", default="<os specific>", heading=4, id_prefix="journal-")>>
-Where the local audit journal and signed remote-delivery cursors are stored.
-Bifröst manages this directory, its `.delivery` state, and segment rotation; external log rotation tools must not modify it.
+Where the journal, delivery cursors, and temporary work data are stored.
+Bifröst locks and manages this directory exclusively; external log rotation tools must not modify it.

-Bifröst holds an exclusive lock for the lifetime of the journal, so only one process can write a configured producer journal at a time.
-Each accepted record is signed with the dedicated Ed25519 identity, linked to the previous record, and flushed to stable storage before recording succeeds.

-The journal rotates at approximately 16 MiB.
-Closed segments are signed, linked to the previous segment, published under a content-hash-bound name, and made read-only.
-A separately signed journal head anchors the latest accepted record, including records in the active segment.

-On startup, Bifröst completes interrupted segment publication and discards only physically incomplete trailing frames.
-Invalid signatures, broken chains, loss of records behind the journal head, and complete malformed frames prevent startup instead of being ignored.

-Use [`bifroest audit verify`](../cli/audit/verify.md) for read-only offline verification.
-The related [`audit export`](../cli/audit/export.md) and [`audit merge`](../cli/audit/merge.md) commands produce JSON Lines only after complete verification; these derived outputs are not themselves signed journals.

 The default value is different, depending on the platform Bifröst runs on:

 * Linux: `/var/lib/engity/bifroest/auditlog`
 * Windows: `C:\ProgramData\Engity\Bifroest\auditlog`

+<<property("minimumFreeBytes", "uint64", None, default=268435456, heading=4, id_prefix="journal-")>>
+The minimum filesystem space reserved from suppressible, unauthenticated audit records.
+Bifröst also accounts conservatively for the next record and journal-head replacement before allowing such a write.
+A configured value of `0` uses the secure default of 256 MiB rather than disabling the reserve.

+Reaching this reserve suppresses only pre-authentication detail and aggregate records and emits one signed `journal-reserve` suppression marker while space is still reserved.
+A rate-limit aggregate that first detects the reserve keeps its original reason and outcome.
+Transition markers, that rate-limit aggregate, and final aggregate counts during orderly shutdown are bounded emergency writes that may consume the configured reserve.
+Failure of a final emergency write is returned as an incomplete audit flush while shutdown continues closing resources.

+Successful or verified authentication and all later security events continue to use the normal synchronous, fail-closed recorder.
+Consequently, exhausting this threshold cannot itself lock out legitimate authentication.
+Other processes writing to the same filesystem and authenticated clients are outside this reserve's threat boundary; a dedicated filesystem remains recommended.

 ## Examples